Ferdousfrd/markdown-notes/README.md

 ## Features

 - Create, edit, and delete notes.
-- Real-time Markdown preview.
+- Real-time Markdown preview and converter.
 - User-friendly interface with split view for editing and previewing.
-- Store notes locally using browser's local storage.
+- Store notes with firebase clour storage.

 ## Technologies Used